AltmashRana/WealthFlowCompounder/README.md

 ## How the math holds up

 The number-crunching lives in one pure function (`project`), separate from the UI, so it can be checked on its own.
-Open `index.html#test` and check the console — 31 automated checks cover compounding, salary raises, inflation, goal pricing, and edge cases.
+Open `index.html#test` and check the console — multiple automated checks cover compounding, salary raises, inflation, goal pricing, and edge cases.

 A few things done right under the hood:
 - Contributions land at the *start* of each month and earn that month's return (annuity-due), using the true monthly compounding rate — not annual ÷ 12